 This 22-article series of reviews and practice briefs introducing the field and implementation of lifestyle medicine to family medicine physicians describes the six pillars of lifestyle medicine, its evidence-based use in chronic disease treatment, its clinical practice implementation and its future as today’s fastest-growing medical specialty.
 The publication sponsored by ACLM was edited and peer-reviewed by the Journal of Family Practice.
-The 22-article supplement, a year in the making, is live thanks to the generous support of Ardmore Institute of Health, ACLM staff, and the hard work of some 58 authors.

 Discover even more ways to engage

 with lifestyle medicine

 ACLM is hosting a hybrid conference on November 13-16, 2022.
 The in-person event will be at the Rosen Shingle Creek in Orlando, Florida.
 This is the premier conference delivering expert continuing education with a focus on lifestyle medicine - the therapeutic dose of proper nutrition, regular physical activity, social connection, restorative sleep, stress management, and avoidance of risky substances.
 The LM2022 conference theme of “Redesigning Healthcare Better” is the call to action to create a future where lifestyle medicine is offered as the first, affordable, and accessible therapy for non-communicable diseases.

 We invite you to explore our ever-growing educational offerings, and the key events and conferences which keep our members at the cutting edge of lifestyle medicine and its clinical applications.

 Food as Medicine

 This course will educate and equip clinicians with knowledge of dietary patterns shown to prevent, treat, and reverse diseases.
 There are four offerings available currently in this course series.

 Foundations of Lifestyle Medicine Board Review